Climate Protection Projects

 While the actual offsetting of your emissions takes place via one of the above-mentioned Gold Standard certified climate protection projects, by choosing to plant trees through our partner Stiftung Unternehmen Wald, you are simultaneously supporting regional climate protection.
 This is not a mitigation project to offset CO2 emissions.

 In addition to the socio-economic benefits of reforestation, the project aims to protect unique, biological diversity and reduce greenhouse gas emissions by sequestering CO2.
-The reforestation project will reforest a former forest area in Mölln.
-Here, ash shoot dieback has severely decimated ash tree populations.
+The reforestation project will reforest a former forest area in Ennepetal/NRW, which was extremly stressed by weather and bark beetles.